 Flexible grouping formats from whole class to small instructional groups are used in classroom settings.
 Flexible grouping of students within each classroom and across a grade level team will take place in reading and math, i.e. students will receive instruction based upon their readiness level as determined by pre-assessment data.

-In both Math and Language Arts for all K-5 students, whole group instruction will occur in heterogeneous groups, typically within their homeroom assignment.
+In both Math and Reading and Language Arts, all K-5 students' whole group instruction will be instructed in heterogeneous groups, typically within their homeroom assignment.